Relocate to Sanibel Island and Captiva, Florida

-Parents who work on the islands but live on the mainland may be eligible for a waver for their child to attend The Sanibel School
+Parents who work on the islands but live on the mainland may be eligible for a waiver for their child to attend The Sanibel School

 The Sanibel School enjoys a special relationship with the city’s recreation department.
-New students who can’t swim receive free swimming lessons in the city pool during school hours.
-The city and the school share a playground built by the community.
-Sanibel Recreation runs summer camp for a nominal fee and free after-school programs.
+The city and the school share a playground.
+Sanibel Recreation runs summer camp and after school programs for a nominal fee.

 The Sanibel School, 3840 Sanibel-Captiva Road, Sanibel Island